nyu-oop-sp18/class05/README.md

 How are generics implemented by the Scala compiler?
 The Scala compiler uses a technique called *type erasure*.
-That is, the type parameter annotations in generic classes and methods are only needed at compile-time when the program is type checked.
-Once the compiler has determined that all generic data structures are used correctly, these annotations are erased from the program.
+That is, the type parameter annotations in generic classes and methods are only needed at compile time when the program is type checked.
+Once the compiler has determined that all generic classes are implemented and used correctly, these annotations are erased from the program.
 Each value of some generic type `T` is simply treated as a value of type `AnyRef`, i.e., as belonging to some reference type.
-Essentially, the type parameters go away and the compiler generates exactly the same byte code that we would get if we wrote the generic class using type `AnyRef` instead of using the generic type parameters.
+Essentially, the type parameters go away and the compiler generates exactly the same byte code that we would get if we wrote the generic class using type `AnyRef` instead of using a generic type parameter.

 The advantage of this approach is that the compiler can generate a single byte code version of a generic class that can be shared by all its instantiations.
-That is if we call the `enqueue` method on a `Queue[String]` and a `Queue[Int]` in our program, the exact same byte code is executed by these two method calls at run-time.
+In particular, if we call the `enqueue` method on a `Queue[String]` and a `Queue[Int]` in our program, the exact same byte code is executed by these two method calls at run time.

 One disadvantage of type erasure is that generic classes cannot create instances of their generic type parameters.
 E.g., in our queue